tezc/sc/string/README.md

 ##### Pros
 - User gets a null terminated `char*`, so it still works with c style string
   functions, e.g printf, strcmp.
-- Faster length access and copy.
+- This implementation is mostly about having a fast length access to strings.
-- Provides a few more functions to make easier create/append/trim/substring
+  Provides a few more functions to make easier create/append/trim/substring
   operations.

 ##### Cons
-- 4 bytes fixed overhead per string.
+- 4 bytes fixed overhead per string and max string size is ~4gb.
 - When you create/set/append a string, new memory is allocated.
 If you are
   modifying strings a lot, consider using buffer-like implementation for that if
   performance is critical for your use-case.
-I modify strings rarely but access
+I modify strings rarely but read
   a lot (copy/move etc.).

 ```c